England's world champion cheerleaders

 Team England's Coed Elite became world champions at the ICU international cheerleading competition in Disney World, Florida.

-All three England ParaCheer teams also took home gold and there was a silver medal for Wales' ParaCheer Unified Pom.
+All three England ParaCheer teams also took home gold and there was silver medals for Wales' ParaCheer Unified Pom.

-England's All-Girl Advanced Juniors and the Junior Hip Hop won silver and gold respectively.
+England's All-Girl Advanced England Juniors and Scotland's Junior Hip Hop won silver and bronze respectively.

 Follow Newsbeat on Instagram, Facebook and Twitter.